 Now that the sun is starting to stay out late again, it’s time to start bringing out the grill.
-What better way to start grilling season than to grill up some ribs!
+What better way to start grilling season than to grill up some texas style baby back ribs!
 Unlike the BBQ Pit Masters on TV, I don’t own a smoker (yet).
 Although I can’t say that there is any substitute for some good old “low and slow” smoked baby back ribs, starting them in the oven, then finish on the grill is the next best thing if done right!

 We’ll start off with making the dry rub, then while the ribs are cooking in the oven getting the sauce (and any side dishes) ready.
 The nice thing about this recipe is a lot of down time during the cooking process that allows you to get other things done while the main course is making the house smell delicious!